sszheng/comp551_project2/README.md

 # comp551_project2
--Overview
+#-Overview

 This file is about instruction for how to run Naive.py.
 By defualt, we use unigram and we train all the train set to get the Model.

 We produce a nb.csv to produce prediction for all test data in 'test_set_x.csv'

-How to use Naive.py
+-How to use Naive.py
        you can just run python Naive.py to have an nb.csv file for the result for test_set_x.py

        If you want to change test or train file, by just replace 'train_set_x.csv' and 'train_set_y.csv' and 'test_set_x.csv' in the file.

-Function descriptions in details:
+#-Function descriptions in details:

 parase(train,result):
        This function is write to parse the raw train data.